Quasi-conical domains with embedded eigenvalues: Introduction

 An open set $\Omega \subset \Real^d$ with any $d \geq 2$ is said to be \emph{quasi-conical} if it contains an arbitrarily large ball.
 We consider the self-adjoint Dirichlet Laplacian $-\Delta_{\rm D}^\Omg$ on $\Omg$ acting in the Hilbert space $L^2(\Omg)$.
 It is easy to see that

 for any quasi-conical open set.

 Sufficient conditions to ensure an absence of eigenvalues of the Dirichlet Laplacian on quasi-conical sets are available in the literature.
-In particular, Rellich proved in~\cite{Rellich_1943} that there are no embedded eigenvalues for the Dirichlet Laplacian on the exterior of any compact set.
+In particular, Rellich proved in~\cite{Rellich_1943} that there are no embedded eigenvalues for the Dirichlet Laplacian on the exterior of a compact set under the assumption that this exterior is connected.
 Jones~\cite{Jones_1953} excluded embedded eigenvalues for certain other classes of quasi-conical open sets such as domains conical at infinity.
-More recently, Bonnet-Ben Dhia \etal\ \cite{Bonnet-Fliss-Hazard-Tonnoir_2016} excluded the existence of eigenvalues in non-convex conical sectors.
+More recently, D'Ancona and Racke ~\cite{D'Ancona-Racke_2012} excluded embedded eigenvalues by imposing a repulsive-type condition on the geometry of the boundary of tubular-type quasi-conical sets.
+Finally, Bonnet-Ben Dhia \etal\ \cite{Bonnet-Fliss-Hazard-Tonnoir_2016} excluded the existence of eigenvalues in non-convex conical sectors.
 (The critical case of the Robin Laplacian in a half-space is considered in~\cite{CK2}.)

 On the other hand, it is easy to construct examples of disconnected quasi-conical open sets for which there are (embedded) eigenvalues in $[0,\infty)$ (\eg, take the union of any bounded set and its exterior).
 The question whether there are examples of quasi-conical \emph{domains} (\ie~\emph{connected} open sets) for which there are eigenvalues seems not to have been considered in the literature.
 Our goal is to fill in this gap.
 The main result of the present paper reads as follows. \begin{Theorem} \ \begin{myenum} \item Given any positive number~$\lambda$, there exists a connected quasi-conical open set such that